 Getting MCS Right

-Wildfire gets it right with our MCS product, that detects purchase intent within the context of the message and only presents an underlined link to the users when contextually relevant.
+Wildfire gets it right with our MCS product, which detects purchase intent within the context of the message and only presents an underlined link to the users when contextually relevant.
 In the example below, Wildfire knows the difference between “flowers” and flowers in a commerce context.
 The result is a delightful UX improvement that consumers love!

 Messaging Contextual Shortcuts link only when they should, to exactly what they should.